Alejandroq12/my-movies/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [JavaScript capstone project] <a name="about-project"></a>
+# 📖 [Movies Showcase] <a name="about-project"></a>

-**[JavaScript capstone project]** this project provide users a webapp.
+**[Moviese Showcase]** this project provide users a webapp.
 Where Users can access a list of movies.
 User can interact with this webapp, he/she can add likes and also he/she can add a comment.

 ## 🛠 Built With <a name="built-with"></a>
 HTML